krovs/portfolio/_posts/14-05-2015-casualwizard.markdown

 Casual Wizard is a 3D adventure game for Android made with Unity3D.

 This is my first game and was my university final project.
-A simple game where the player has to defeat all the enemies and collect items along three different levels.
+A simple 3D game where the player controls a wizard who has to defeat all the enemies while collecting items along three different levels.

 <br>